ParasiteDelta/GAT-GWM/README.md

 -----
 ### Okay, so how would I set this up to build from scratch?
 Well, download the source code and make sure that Rust is installed on your system.
-I tend to use the Nightly toolchain and the GNU branch, which you can download and set as your default with the following:
+I tend to use the Nightly toolchain and the GNU GCC branch, which you can download and set as your default with the following:
 ```Rust
 rustup install nightly-gnu
 rustup default nightly-gnu